- Developers

 Maintenance

-Microservice-based application is easier to update and maintain.
+Microservice-based applications are easier to update and maintain.
 Frequent small updates can be rolled out instead of one major software update that is time and cost-consuming.

 Application Programming Interfaces (APIs)